 Check your health insurance benefits

 Your health insurance company's customer service can make sure your coverage applies to the DME you need, verify what brands are covered, and help you understand your cost share.
-Whether it's a copay (a fixed amount you may have to pay out-of-pocket when incurring medical expenses), coinsurance (a portion of incurred medical expenses, usually a fixed percentage that you must pay out of pocket), or deductible amount (the amount of covered expenses that must be incurred and paid before benefits become payable by the insurer), we'll help you understand the portion of the cost you'll be responsible for.If you're a Wellmark Blue Cross and Blue Shield member, you can also log in to myWellmark® Opens New Window to learn more about your benefits.
+Whether it's a copay (a fixed amount you may have to pay out-of-pocket when incurring medical expenses), coinsurance (a portion of incurred medical expenses, usually a fixed percentage that you must pay out of pocket), or deductible amount (the amount of covered expenses that must be incurred and paid before benefits become payable by the insurer), we'll help you understand the portion of the cost you'll be responsible for.If you're a Wellmark Blue Cross and Blue Shield member, you can also log in to myWellmark® to learn more about your benefits Opens New Window.
 To see your DME coverage, look under “H” in your coverage manual for Home/Durable Medical Equipment.
 If you're not registered for myWellmark yet, it only takes a minute.
 Get registered today.

 Find an in-network DME provider

 It's simple to find a DME provider near you with myWellmark.
 By logging in, you can be sure you're searching for DME suppliers within your plan's network.
 There are local DME suppliers and mail order companies, like Better Living Now External Site or Edgepark External Site, so it's easy to find one that works best for you.
 Using an in-network provider is the simplest way to avoid unexpected costs and make sure you get the most from your benefits.

 Contact your in-network DME provider to arrange the purchase

 At this point, you can work with your provider to determine how much that copay, coinsurance or deductible actually amounts to, and if the equipment will be purchased or provided on a rental basis.
 All of these details are specific to your benefits, so work with your DME provider and Wellmark Customer Service to make the most of your DME benefits.